CrowEch3lon/crowech3lon.github.io/classwork/mmp240/midterm/README.md

 The following are excluded from version control via `.gitignore`:

 - `.venv/`: Python virtual environment.
-- `scripts/.env`: Contains sensitive API credentials.
+- `.env`: Contains sensitive API credentials.
 - Poster assets and cached data can be included or excluded based on deployment needs.